Athletic Director & Head Baseball Coach

-Jeff Jenkins enters his 25th year as head baseball coach at Rose-Hulman and will serve as athletic director for the 12th year.
-The Fightin' Engineer baseball program has reached five NCAA Division III Tournaments, won four conference tournament titles and claimed three league regular season championships in his era.
+Jeff Jenkins enters his 26th year as head baseball coach at Rose-Hulman and serves as athletic director for the 13th year.
+The Fightin' Engineer baseball program has reached six NCAA Division III Tournaments, won five conference tournament titles and claimed three league regular season championships in his era.

 Jenkins has rewritten the Rose-Hulman single-season school record for victories in baseball five times, including a historic 2004 season for a team that won 36 games and the second consecutive Southern Collegiate Athletic Conference Eastern Division baseball championship.